virgili0/Virgilio/Topics/python-fundamentals.md

 There are many reasons for this success.

+- Python is intuitive, you think of a way to solve a problem and you can express it that way and it works most of the time.

 - Python works everywhere, whether Windows, Linux/UNIX, Mac or other, from supercomputers to mobile phones.

 - It allows you to develop small applications and fast prototypes but is structured for creating large programs.

 - It is equipped with an easy to use graphical user interface, libraries for web programming.
 Best of all, it's free.

+- There is a large and ever-growing community of Python developers starting from academia, research all the way to business and everyday hobbyists taking up Python.

+- You can create and prototype things very quickly due to the ease of the language and availability of free libraries, packages and frameworks.

 Why do you need to learn Python?